-The Agency does not foresee the introduction of the new products would notably affect the current cigar butt and tip waste generated from all unfiltered, tipped, sheet-wrapped cigars.
-The waste generated due to disposal of the new products would be in the same manner as any other waste generated from any other unfiltered, tipped, sheet-wrapped cigars disposed of in the United States.
-The number of cigar butts and tips generated is equivalent to the market projections (Confidential Appendix 3); a portion of those would be littered.
+The Agency does not foresee the introduction of the new product would notably affect the current waste generated from other cigars with plastc tips.
+The waste generated due to disposal of the new product would be in the same manner as any other waste generated from any other unfiltered, tipped, sheet-wrapped cigars disposed of in the United States.
+The number of cigar tips generated is equivalent to the market projections (Confidential Appendix 3); and a portion of those would be littered.